noblegasss/noblegasss.github.io/docs/index.md

 layout: home
 ---

-Hello 👋🏻 Welcome!
+## Hello 👋🏻 Welcome!

 Hi, I'm Nova, an active learner and love to explore the unknown.
 Nice to meet you!
+This blog is just for sharing some of my study notes and thoughts.
+Feel free to discuss with me if you read something interests you in my blog:)

 --------------